Complete Reduction for Derivatives in a Transcendental Liouvillian Extension: Preliminaries

 \section{Preliminaries}

-This section has three parts.
-First, we present notation to be used in the sequel, and basic terminologies in symbolic integration.
-Next, some useful properties of residues are recalled for elementary integration.
-At last, we describe a dual presentation for complementary subspaces, which enables us to compute in subspaces of infinite dimension in Sections \ref{SECT:prim} and \ref{SECT:hyperexp}.
+This section consists of three parts.
+First, we introduce notation to be used in the sequel, along with fundamental terminology for symbolic integration.
+Next, we review several useful properties of residues relevant to elementary integration.
+Finally, we characterize certain complementary subspaces via kernels of linear functions.
+This characterization will enable us to construct complementary subspaces of infinite dimension in Sections \ref{SECT:prim} and \ref{SECT:hyperexp}.